Best ever opening lines

 Here is District Judge Swindley’s expression of quiet disapproval:

-Lord Justice Wilson criticises a long judgement
+Lord Justice Wilson criticises a long judgment

-‘3.
-The judge released his judgment for publication but on an anonymised basis, i.e. as J v.
-J. … It has 484 paragraphs.
+“3.
+The judge released his judgment for publication but on an anonymised basis, i.e. as J v J. … It has 484 paragraphs.
 An article on the judgment, by Mr Ashley Murray of counsel, has recently been published. … Mr Murray introduced his article as follows:

-‘There are certain challenges each of us should attempt in our lifetime and for most these involve a particular jump, a mountain climb, etc. Akin to these in the legal world would be reading from first to last a judgment of Charles J. One of his most recent is J v.
-J …’
+‘There are certain challenges each of us should attempt in our lifetime and for most these involve a particular jump, a mountain climb, etc. Akin to these in the legal world would be reading from first to last a judgment of Charles J. One of his most recent is J v J …’

-‘Mr. Murray’s introductory sentences were witty and brave.
+Mr Murray’s introductory sentences were witty and brave.

 In respect at any rate of the judgment in the present case, they were also, I am sorry to say, apposite.

+The judgment is a monument to the intellectual energy of the judge….
 Nevertheless, notwithstanding my extreme personal discomfort in saying so, I feel driven to describe it as far too long, too discursive and too unwieldy.
 I have devoted days to trying to understand it.

 So have the parties’ advisers, at substantial further cost to the parties themselves.

-Judge Purle QC praising company directors for achieving a ‘stellar ambition’
+Judge Purle QC praising company directors for achieving a “stellar ambition”

-‘I have an application before me brought on behalf of a company.
+“I have an application before me brought on behalf of a company.

 [It] has achieved what must be the stellar ambition of many of generating a turnover, I am told, of £52,000 per annum and spending £450,000 a month doing so.

-A ‘Speaking report’ was one which gave reasons.
-A ‘non speaking one gave none.
-The court was asked what remedy one had ‘against a negligent valuer’.
+A “speaking report” was one which gave reasons.
+A “non-speaking” one gave none.
+The court was asked what remedy one had “against a negligent valuer”.
 Nourse J said: –

 In Greek mythology, Charybdis and Scylla were two immortal monsters.
-They beset the waters navigated by the Greek hero Odysseus.[21]
+They beset the waters navigated by the Greek hero Odysseus.
+15Described by the poet Homer in his Odyssey, Book XII.
+See https://www.britannica.com/topic/Scylla-and-Charybdis.[/mfn]

-‘‘Merdeka’, proclaimed Tunku Abdul Rahman to the resounding echo of the populace, and so it came to be.
+“‘Merdeka’, proclaimed Tunku Abdul Rahman to the resounding echo of the populace, and so it came to be.

 But the cry for Merdeka University has not achieved the same response and result.
 And thus the matter comes before the court.